MrCaringi/yt2s3/README.md

 # YT-2-S3

-Download a video from YT, convert it to MP3 audio format (with ffmpeg) and upload it to S3 compatible storage (minio)
+Download a video from YT, convert it to MP3 audio format (with ffmpeg) and upload it to a S3 compatible storage (RustFS, minio, etc)

 ## Docker Hub repo